xi2pi/reference-curves/docs/README.md

 These kind of figures have become a tool for all kinds of examinations because they can be used easily in order to assess measured data and classify the patient.
 Many people know the growth charts or graphs for children.
 In literature, it is also common to use the term z-score instead of percentiles.

-Some examples from other fields:
+Some examples from diverse fields:

 [Classification of childhood weight (Wikipedia)](https://en.wikipedia.org/wiki/Classification_of_childhood_weight)